5.25.2009

 Like icebergs, there is more to a submerged gator than meets the eye.
 So how big is this one, you ask?
 Introducing Swampcracker’s First Law of Gator Measurement:

-Since every inch of jaw is equivalent to a foot of gator, estimate the distance from the tip of the snout to the eye sockets in inches and express in feet.
-For this gator, ten inches from eyes to snout means ten feet in estimated overall.
+Since every inch of jaw is equivalent to a foot of gator, estimate the distance from the tip of the snout to the eye sockets in inches and translate into in feet.
+For this gator, ten inches from eyes to snout means a total estimated length of ten feet.

-Despite a fierce reputation, alligators are harmless to humans until they reach 8 feet, but you should never feed a gator.
+Despite having a fierce reputation, alligators are harmless to humans until they reach 8 feet.
+However, you should NEVER FEED a gator.
 Once accustomed to handouts from humans, they become a nuisance and must be sacrificed.
 Remember: "A fed gator is a dead gator.”

 6.04.2007